jtimonen/personal-website/content/posts/post-01/index.md

 ---
-title: Understanding the Stan codebase (Part 1)
+title: Understanding the Stan codebase - Part 1
 description: Overview of the different libraries related to Stan and their organization, and finding and entry point to the internal C++ code.
 toc: true
 authors: []